lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     run 10000
     write_data system.data

+..  container:: justify

     When running the input.lammps file, you should see that the total energy of the system decreases as expected (fifth colum):

 ..  code-block:: bash